monicathieu/spelman-wistem-psych/content/en/blog/notes-2023-06-12/index.md

     ## #   C2 <dbl>, C3 <dbl>, C4 <dbl>, C5 <dbl>, C6 <dbl>, C7 <dbl>, C8 <dbl>,
     ## #   C9 <dbl>, C10 <dbl>, O1 <dbl>, O2 <dbl>, O3 <dbl>, O4 <dbl>, O5 <dbl>, …

-When we read a table of data into R, the resulting object is called a **dataframe.** Our dataframe hhas 19719 observations, with each row coming from a different participant (I think/hope!), and 57 columns of data for each participant.
+When we read a table of data into R, the resulting object is called a **dataframe.** Our dataframe has 19719 observations, with each row coming from a different participant (I think/hope!), and 57 columns of data for each participant.

 ### Recoding categorical columns